 -First aid kit

--Laundry supplies (High efficiency detergent)
+-Laundry supplies (high efficiency detergent)

 -Rolls of quarters (if not using Bobcat Cash) for laundry/vending

--Shower bucket (to carry your shower supplies)
+-Shower caddy (to carry your shower supplies)

 -Telephone (if you want to use the land line.
 Will require having room phone line activated by contact the OIT Service Desk)